TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/deployment/_index.md

 Fill the re-used parameters (see [Prerequisites]({{< relref "../prerequisites" >}})) and information about the cluster.

 The official image is `docker.io/thethingsindustries/lorawan-stack:3.x-aws-prometheus` (replacing `3.x` with the latest minor version of {{% tts %}}).
-When deploying to `FARGATE`, make sure to select [a valid combination CPU and Memory](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-cpu-memory-error.html), otherwise you'll get an error about "Invalid CPU or memory value specified" when you deploy the stack.
+When deploying to `FARGATE`, make sure to select [a valid combination of CPU and Memory](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-cpu-memory-error.html), or you'll get an error about "Invalid CPU or memory value specified" when you deploy the stack.
 Prometheus typically needs CPU=1024 and Memory=2048.

 > **NOTE:** By default, Prometheus stores metrics only for a limited time.
 You can optionally enable long-term storage of metrics in an S3 bucket.
 This is done using a [Thanos](https://thanos.io/) sidecar.
 We do not support querying from long-term storage yet.